-CMS's approval of this section 1115(a) demonstration is subject to the limitations specified in the attached waiver and expenditure authorities, STCs, and any supplemental attachments defining the nature, character, and extent of federal involvement in this project.
+CMS's approval of this section 1115(a) demonstration extension is subject to the limitations specified in the attached waivers, expenditure authorities, Special Terms and Conditions (STCs), and any supplemental attachments defining the nature, character, and extent of federal involvement in this demonstration project.
+As detailed in the demonstration's STCs, all state plan requirements apply, regardless of whether the services themselves are authorized under the state plan, unless a requirement is specifically identified as waived or not applicable.
 The state may deviate from Medicaid state plan requirements only to the extent those requirements have been specifically listed as waived or not applicable under the demonstration.